Geeksltd/Programming.Tips/Methods.md

 ### Do One Thing

-The following advice has appeared in one form or another for 30 years or more.
+&nbsp;&nbsp; The following advice has appeared in one form or another for 30 years or more.

    **FUNCTIONS SHOULD DO ONE THING.